JValen21/SimpleMessagingApp/login-server-master/README.md

 Implemeted logout functionality.

-I removed the "search" functionality of the boilerplate application, because this did not make very much sense for e message application in my eyes.
+I removed the "search" functionality of the boilerplate application, because this did not make very much sense for a message application in my eyes.
 I don't really use pygmentize, since I don't show the queries, so I removed this too.
 Same with announcements.

+I also removed the printing of sql queries when you perform messaging requests.

 ## Application features
 ### Creating users
 From the "/createUser" page you can create users.
 You have to write a username that is unique and a password with more than 12 characters.

 ### Login
-From the "/login" page you can enter username and password in the forms and you will be redirected to the simple messaging application.
+From the "/login" page you can enter a username and password in the forms and you will be redirected to the simple messaging application.

 ### Simple messaging
 When you log in you will get straight to the messaging application.
 Here you have 3 features.
 You can see all messages sent to you by clicking on the "showInbox" button.
 This will show you your messages along with who has sent it and a timestamp of when the message was sent.

 If you want to send a message.
 You have to type in the "to" field and write the name of an existing user you want to send to.
-Then click send message and the message is sent.
+Write your message and then click send message and the message is sent.
+You will be notfied that the message was sent.

 ### Logout
 Click the logout button and you will be logged out and redirected to the "/login" page.